Daniel-VDM/harmony-ops/test-automation/api-tests/README.md

 > The included `LocalnetValidatorKeys` directory should suffice for localnet testing.

 ## Running the test
-For localnet, one can just execute the `localnet_test.sh` script to run the appropriate tests.
-Note that this script is what the main repo's Jenkins PR job calls to run the tests.
+For localnet, one can just execute the `localnet_test.sh` script to run all of the tests.
+Note that this script is what the main repo's Jenkins PR job uses to run the tests.
 ```bash
 chmod +x ./localnet_test.sh
 ./localnet_test.sh -w 60 -d 20 -i 5